team-fire-nomz/fire-nomz-back-end/README.md

 Optional field: tags

-## Note: ingredients can be entered as a a single string or an array of strings:
+### Note: ingredients and recipe_steps can be both entered as either a single string or an array of strings - ex. ingredients:
 ```json
 "ingredients": "Flour, sugar, eggs, butter, and cocoa",
 ```